 - Blood in your urine or semen

-- Pain or stiffness in your lower back, hips, ribs, or upper thighs
+- Pain or stiffness in your lower back, hips, or pelvis

 How is prostate cancer diagnosed?

-If your healthcare provider thinks you may have prostate cancer, you will need certain exams and tests to be sure.
+If your healthcare provider thinks you might have prostate cancer, certain exams and tests will be needed to be sure.
 Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
-He or she will also give you a physical exam.
+A physical exam will be done.
 You will also have a biopsy.

-A biopsy is the only way to confirm cancer.
-Small pieces of tissue are taken out from your prostate and checked for cancer cells.
-You may be numbed first with a local anesthetic.
-The samples are sent to a lab.
+A biopsy is the only way to know for sure that you have cancer.
+Small pieces of tissue (called samples) are taken out from your prostate and tested for cancer cells.
 Your results will come back in about 1 week.

-After a diagnosis of prostate cancer, you’ll likely need other tests.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+After a diagnosis of prostate cancer, you’ll need more tests.
+They're used to find out the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It's 1 of the most important things to know when deciding how to treat the cancer.

 How is prostate cancer treated?

 Your treatment choices depend on the type of prostate cancer you have, test results, and the stage of the cancer.
 The goal of treatment may be to cure you, control the cancer, and help ease problems caused by cancer.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.
-Other things to think about are if the cancer can be removed with surgery and your overall health.
+Other things to think about are if the cancer can be removed with surgery, how your body will work after treatment, and your overall health.